 - Refers to: =UniqueList!$A$2:$A$9 (I have the list in a separate tab named UniqueList in A2:A9.
 You can refer to wherever your unique list resides)

-Step 2 – Creating The Dynamic Filter Search Box
+Step 2 – Creating The Dynamic Excel Filter Search Box

-For this technique to work, we would need to set a Combo Box and link it to a cell.
-This way, anything that you type in the Combo Box would also be reflected in a cell in real-time.
+For this technique to work, we would need to create a ‘Search Box’ and link it to a cell.

 Here are the steps to do this:

 - Go to Developer Tab –> Controls –> Insert –> ActiveX Controls –> Combo Box (ActiveX Controls).